jasmin-lang/jasmin/compiler/doc/dmasm.md

 We also need a mapping $\psi$ from the free registers to values of the given types.

-__Note__: free registers are either machine registers used for passing arguments when IL code is called from C or another language or pseudo-registers because we reason about code fragments

 ## Mapping to X86-64 assembly

 We use `x.r` to denote the register assigned to the variable